-In fact, many people don’t realize that there are two ways to determine whether an experiment’s results are statistically valid.
-There’s still a lot of confusion and misunderstanding about one-tailed and two-tailed testing.
+Many people don’t even realize that there are two ways to determine whether an experiment’s results are statistically valid.
+That’s led to a lot of confusion and misunderstanding about one-tailed and two-tailed testing.

 If you’re just learning about testing, Khan Academy offers a clearly laid out illustration of the difference between one-tailed and two-tailed tests: